President of the United States Demands to ‘Overturn’ Election

 The main uncertainty lay in how the political system would respond to Trump’s extremely predictable refusal to abide by the outcome.
 Here, the evidence is mixed.
 In the most important way, key figures have proven immune to the pressure applied by Trump and his allies to override the election result.
 Many Republicans have cooperated with Trump’s autogolpe, but secretaries of State in Georgia and Arizona as well as judges almost everywhere have resisted his overtures.

 Trump’s legal case against the election results has deteriorated into pure comedy.
-His lawyers have registered fewer victories (one, in an almost immaterial case regarding a deadline for proof of identification on mail ballots) than positive results for COVID-19 (two).
+He has lost more than 50 cases, with most of them being laughed out of court.
+Trump’s lawyers have registered fewer victories (one, in an almost immaterial case regarding a deadline for proof of identification on mail ballots) than positive results for COVID-19 (two).
 His most recent lawsuit, filed in Texas, rests on the assertion that Joe Biden’s come-from-behind win, an outcome predicted uniformly by voting experts based on mail-in ballots being counted later in several states, had a probability of “less than one in a quadrillion to the fourth power (i.e., 1 in 1,000,000,000,000,0004).”
-He has lost more than 50 cases, with most of them being laughed out of court.
+Trump’s “expert” source computed this statistic by assuming Trump and Biden’s ballots “were similar and randomly drawn from the same population.”

+As anybody who even watches cable news on election night understands, that assumption is wrong.
+Many heavily Democratic cities report their votes later than Republican-leaning small towns.
+And several states counted their mail ballots (which Trump repeatedly urged his supporters to boycott) after the same-day ballots.

 Yet 17 states have signed on to Trump’s preposterous Texas lawsuit, which also enjoys the support of both Georgia Senate candidates.
 And in the face of defeat, Trump’s rhetoric has simply grown more defiant.
 He has begun to openly call for the election to be “overturned.”